cristianPanaite/weatherApp/README.md

 1. Search for a location and see the weather forecast for that location
 2. Toggle between the metric and imperial system when displaying units
-3. Refresh the weather for the selected location....
+3. Refresh the weather for the selected location.....

 <p style="margin-left: 50px">